ModelX20/Auto-jude-ACM-2025/README.md

 - Clean and interactive **Streamlit** web interface
 - End-to-end ML workflow (training → prediction → UI)

-## 🔬 Model Experimentation
+##  Model Experimentation

-Multiple machine learning models were evaluated during development, including:
+Tried using multiple machine learning models during development, including:

 - Support Vector Classifier (SVC)
 - Gradient Boosting
 - Random Forest

-Although SVC and Gradient Boosting models were tested with different hyperparameters, they did not outperform the Random Forest model on the given dataset.
+Tried to implement SVC and Gradient Boosting models with different hyperparameters, but they failed to outperform the Random Forest model on the given dataset.
-Based on empirical evaluation and validation accuracy, **Random Forest** was selected for both classification and regression tasks, as it provided more stable and consistent results.
+Based on empirical evaluation and validation accuracy, I selected **Random Forest** for both classification and regression tasks, as it provided more stable and consistent results.